 I have compared prices, and often it seems cheaper to book via one of these sites, as opposed to booking direct.

-For example, for a random booking at the Quest on Eden in Auckland on the 15 August, the Air New Zealand Expedia website shows a studio selling at $131.93 NZD, with no credit card fees.
+For example, for a random booking at the Quest on Eden in Auckland in August 2018, the Air New Zealand Expedia website showed a studio selling at $131.93 NZD, with no credit card fees.

-Whereas the Quest website shows the same room costing $167 NZD, with a credit card fee varying between 1.5% for Visa and Mastercard, or 2% for Amex.
+Whereas the Quest website showed the same room costing $167 NZD, with a credit card fee varying between 1.5% for Visa and Mastercard, or 2% for Amex.

 So be sure to compare prices and offers before you decide how to book.